aim97/Neural-networks/Theory basics/readme.md

 it's a function that call tell how good or bad the neural network is doing by comparing the neural network output to the expected output

 #### Optimizer

+There are many types of problems neural networks are used for the most dominant of which are

+## The problems that can be solved by Neural-Nets.

+### Regression

+a Regression problem is one in which the output has a continuous distribution rather than a discrete one, like the prediction of stock prices based on their previous values.
+it's not quite likely to use a neural net for this

+### Classification

+it's a problem where you need to classify a certain object to one or more classes, like object recognition.